garrettstevenkeyes/citibike_study/README.md

 SMOTE Logistic Regression     |  80.97 |  88.74  | 89.87  | .89  | .515

 Upon modeling the data it shows that the model, however, is not very effective given it possesses a low Area Under Curve(AUC) score.
 This indicates there may be some data leakage or another issue affecting the prediction.
-Applying SMOTE, however, proved effective with increasing the precision of the model, as precision is a measure of confidence in the true positives of th model.
+Applying SMOTE, however, proved effective with increasing the precision of the model, as precision is a measure of confidence in the true positives of the model.
+However, AUC is a measure of performance on a binary classification averaged across all possible decision thresholds.
+And for this reason it may mean the model only performs well in certain threshholds versus across all thresholds averaged together.

 Logistic Regression Confusion Matrix  |  SMOTE Logistic Regression Confusion Matrix